 Find out how to apply for a charitable exemption from your water, waste water and drainage charges

 The scheme, set up and regulated by Scottish Water on behalf of the Scottish Government, supports charities with the cost of their water and waste water bills.

 Are you eligible?

-To be eligible, you must be registered with either the Scottish Charity Regulator (OSCR) or a Community Amateur Sports Club (CASC).
+To be eligible for charitable exemption, you must be registered with either the Scottish Charity Regulator (OSCR) or a Community Amateur Sports Club (CASC).

 Additionally, your charity cannot:

 - Have a gross annual income of over £300,000

 - Hold a permanent alcohol licence to sell alcohol at the premises